emmaroussel/projectARDS/circuitMock/README.md

 (i) runSimulinkMockSubject and runSimulinkAllMockSubjects where proportions are prescribed for one or several patients and the Simulink circuit is run with given pressures, resulting in flow outputs;
-(ii) findProportionsMockSubject were alveolar proportions for a mock subject (i.e., a subject whose pressure and flow are synthetic by running the Simulink circuit) are estimated.
+(ii) findProportionsMockSubject where alveolar proportions for a mock subject (i.e., a subject whose pressure and flow are synthetic by running the Simulink circuit) are estimated.